shaun9111/List-Of-Usefull-Software/README.md

   ### Windows
   *  [Audacity](https://www.audacityteam.org/) - Audacity is an easy-to-use, multi-track audio editor and recorder for Windows, macOS, GNU/Linux.
   *  [7 Zip](http://www.7-zip.org/) - Decompress zip/rar files.
+  *  [Explorer ++](https://explorerplusplus.com/) - A quick and lightweight file manager for Windows is called Explorer++.
+  *  [Notepad ++](https://notepad-plus-plus.org/) - Notepad ++ is a text and source code editor for use with Microsoft Windows.
+It supports tabbed editing, which allows working with multiple open files in a single window.
+The product's name comes from the C postfix increment operator.
+Notepad ++ has been released as free software.
   *  [CPU-z](https://www.cpuid.com/softwares/cpu-z.html) - Freeware that gathers information on some of the main devices of your system.
   *  [Display Driver Uninstaller](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) - DDU is a utility that can uninstall AMD/NVIDIA graphics card drivers and packages file traces.
   *  [FileZilla](https://filezilla-project.org/) - An open source FTP client that's refreshingly user-friendly.